mnothman/image_recommendation/README.md

-testing algorithm for user interactions
+testing algorithm for user interactions <br/>
+including interactions such as likes, comments, watch time per image and showing more content geared toward the user preference